TomRyan-321/Cloud-One-Conformity-Custom-Checks/C1FSS-Storage-Stack-Present/README.md

 4. Fill in the required parameters as promted.
 Defaults are provided for all values with the exception of FSS & Conformity API keys which were obtained in prerequiste steps.
 5. Select `Yes` by press `Y` to the following prompts: `Confirm changes before deploy`, `Allow SAM CLI IAM role creation`
 6. Optionally save the above parameters to a configuration file when promtped (note API keys will **NOT** be written to this file and always need to be re-entered if redeploying)
-7. Review the resources to be created/updated and select `Yes` by press `Y` to deploy the solution.
+7. Review the resources to be created/updated and select `Yes` by pressing `Y` to deploy the solution.

 ## Test the Application

 The solution will automatically run one hour after successful deployment.
 Results will automatically appear with Conformity post a successful invocation.
-Alternative follow the steps below to force a manual execution of the function.
+Alternatively follow the steps below to force a manual execution of the function.

 **Manually trigger function**
 - Navigate to the **Lambda > Functions** service console.